Increase or decrease in parental income for Youth Allowance (YA), ABSTUDY and Assistance for Isolated Children (AIC) 108-02020020

 For YA, ABSTUDY and AIC ABA

-If a decrease in parental income occurs after 1 July, this decrease would not need a current tax year assessment for YA/ABSTUDY.
-This is because the decrease occurs in the financial year after the current tax year.
-There is no provision in legislation or policy to allow an assessment in a calendar year for a financial year that is 2 years after the base tax year.
+Current year assessment cannot be applied until the entitlement period that includes January 1, for decreases in parental income occurring after 1 July.
+This is because the decrease occurred in the financial year after the current tax year.
+There is no provision in legislation or policy to use parental income from any tax year other than the base tax year or the current tax year.

-• they are claiming/receiving ABSTUDY, the current tax year assessment would apply from 1 January
+- ABSTUDY, the current year assessment applies from 1 January

-This procedure does not apply on the basis that the reduced parental income entitles the parent/guardian/person(s) deemed to be a parent for the purposes of the parental means tests, or their partner, to a Low Income Health Care Card (LIC).
-In the case of ABSTUDY and AIC customers, this includes an auto issue Health Care Card (HCC) based on receiving maximum rate Family Tax Benefit (FTB) Part A.
+This procedure does not apply where the reduced parental income results in the PIT parent, or their partner being granted a Low Income Health Care Card (LIC).
+For ABSTUDY and AIC customers, this includes a Health Care Card (HCC) issued based on receiving the maximum rate Family Tax Benefit (FTB) Part A.

 The Resources page contains links to relevant forms and to the Advise Parental Income online service.